-incorporating good governance arrangements in respect of partnerships and other joint working as identified by the Audit Commission's report on the governance of partnerships, and reflecting these in the authority's overall governance arrangements.
+• Incorporating good governance arrangements in respect of partnerships and other joint working as identified by the

-Council has not entered into any new partnerships in 2019/20.
+Council has not entered into any new partnerships in 2020/21.
 Going forward, the Council will review the Northern Ireland Audit Office publication "Making Partnerships Work - A Good Practice Guide for Public Bodies" published in April 2019 and will apply any relevant governance best practice.